deutschj/sysperfeval/README.md

 ![IOps distribution histogram, PG16, 10 clients](results/local-path/iops_pg16_dio_10.png)

-For reference: testing disk IOps and IO latency with fio (running with 1 client) delivers similar results, although IO latency is a bit higher:
+For reference: testing disk IOps and IO latency with fio (running with 1 client) delivers similar results, although IO latency is higher:

 ```text
 lat (usec): min=291, max=11703, avg=494.78, stdev=199.89
 read: IOPS=2015, BW=15.7MiB/s (16.5MB/s)(945MiB/60001msec)
 ```

 The higher latency is explained by postgres partially reading data from the OS cache (as I didn't clear the OS cache after every time running the experiment, frequently accessed data will be cached there).
 Postgres also has its own shared buffer cache, but I set this to the minimum value here (128kB) and didn't encounter any cache hits on the Postgres side.
-Buffer cache hits would be shown as `Buffers: shared hit=x`.
+Hits on this Postgres buffer would be shown as `Buffers: shared hit=x`.

 ```sql
 app=> explain (analyze, buffers) select * from pgbench_accounts;